ik6cgsg/3-Days-of-Vanished-Realm/README.md

 Difficulty will grow with geometric speed.
 As the result, dive into the world of mysteries with pleasant music in the background.

+# Users installation guide

+You need a mobile phone with iOS (minimum version 9.0) or Angroid (minimum version 4.4) software.

+Go to Play Market (or AppStore), enter in serach line "3 Days of Vanished Realm" and click download.
+Have fun!

 # Git workflow
 * Main branch for demonstrations - *master*
 * Main branch for coding - *develop*